Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Employee benefits trends that help workers address monetary concerns will continue to be popular in 2024.
 Financial security, or a lack thereof, certainly contributed to the anxiety many Americans experienced during the pandemic.
 Since then, inflation rates and ongoing uncertainty around a recession have continued to burden those struggling financially.
 As a result, prioritizing financial goals to improve financial wellness continues to receive much-needed attention from workers and their employers.

-Retirement plans with a company match, student loan and debt repayment programs, and financial wellness resources that can help employees work toward financial security may be attractive for employees, regardless of age or financial situation.
+Retirement plans with a company match, student loan and debt repayment programs, and financial wellness resources, such as alternatives to traditional banking and early access to earned wages, can help employees work toward financial security may be attractive for employees, regardless of age or financial situation.

 8. Diversity, Equity, and Inclusion (DEI)